 For more info please email your resume, transcripts, and relevant documents to highlight your expertise.

-- Instantaneous microwave frequency detector (taken, defended Feb.
-2019)
+- Instantaneous microwave frequency discriminator (taken, defended Jan.
+2021)

-- Characterization of materials utilized in 3D printing technologies in terms of mechanical properties and electrical properties in microwave frequency range
+- Characterization of materials utilized in 3D printing technologies in terms of mechanical properties and electrical properties in the microwave frequency range (take, defended Jan.
+2021)

-- The design and realization of a bi-directional WiFi signal repeater. (taken, in progress)
+- The design and realization of a bi-directional WiFi signal repeater. (taken, defended Jan.
+2021)

-- The design and realization of an S-band amplifier with automatic gain control. (taken, in progress)
+- The design and realization of an S-band amplifier with automatic gain control. (taken, defended Jan.
+2021)

 - An application for remote control of instruments and microwave measurements automation. (taken, defended Sep.
 2020)